ExchangeServices/API/Outcome API/Lifecare Outcome API - Readme.txt

 1.0.5	Following changes has been done:
 	- Changed "Lifecare Exchange Services" to
 	"Lifecare Education API Services".

+1.0.6	Following changes has been done:
+	- Clarified that when importing grades, old grades not mentioned in the input are removed from BER.

 2.0     Following changes has been done:
 	- Added course assessments